 The best way to find out what a contact really wants is a direct question.
 You don’t have to ask at the very beginning of your relationship.
 But as soon as its clear (to the contact) that you have a certain goal, it can help to ask how you can help them and how they’d like to interact with you.

 We want to help you to achieve sales excellence on all channels.
-Find out what we can do for you and your customers to optimize your sales performance.
+Find out what tools and methods are available to you and your sales team for better reports, automated processes and more time with leads and customers.